nexica/trpc-gen/README.md

 }
 ```

-`@nexa/trpc-gen` will generate a full TRPC router with typed endpoints for creating, reading, updating, and deleting User records.
+`@nexica/trpc-gen` will generate a full TRPC router with typed endpoints for creating, reading, updating, and deleting User records.

-## Integration with Nexa-Stack
+## Integration with Nexica-Stack

-This generator is designed to work as part of the [Nexa-Stack](https://github.com/link-to-nexa-stack) ecosystem.
-It expects a specific project structure and relies on other components from the Nexa-Stack, such as:
+This generator is designed to work as part of the [Nexica-Stack](https://github.com/link-to-nexica-stack) ecosystem.
+It expects a specific project structure and relies on other components from the Nexica-Stack, such as:

 - (Todo)